venkatxaptum/xaptum_client/README.md

 # xaptum_client

-`xaptum_client` is an Erlang application for establishing a connection to and transfering messages through the Xaptum Edge Network Fabric.
+`xaptum_client` is an Erlang application for connecting to and transfering messages through the Xaptum Edge Network Fabric.
 It can be run standalone or as part of message handling application.

 Implement (or specify via the config) the `message_handler` callback on the provided `gen_xaptum` behavior to handle incoming messages.
-If not set, a default `dummy_message_handler` that simply prints the message to console used.
+If not set, a default `dummy_message_handler` that simply prints the message to console is used.